-If your notice is for a diversion case your report to the Juvenile Probation Office on the first floor of the Courthouse.
-If your notice is for a delinquency hearing or a hearing on an abuse/neglect/dependency case you report to the Juvenile Court courtroom on the second floor.
-If your notice is for custody/support/visitation you check in at the second floor Juvenile Court office.
+If your notice is for a diversion case, you report to the Juvenile Probation Office on the first floor of the Courthouse.
+If your notice is for a delinquency hearing or a hearing on an abuse/neglect/dependency case, you report to the Juvenile Court courtroom on the second floor.
+If your notice is for custody/support/visitation, you check in at the second floor Juvenile Court office.

 For costs relating to a delinquency case, you report to the Juvenile Probation Office on the first floor or the Juvenile Court office on the second floor in the Courthouse.
 For costs relating to a custody/support/visitation case you will make the payments at the Juvenile Court office on the second floor of the Courthouse.